Startup Of The Week: Planner 5D

 Today, Planner 5D helps more than 74 million users who have created over 160 million home designs.
 Planner 5D is available on all platforms including Web, iOS, macOS, Android, and Windows 10.

 Our primary value is the ease of use – we focus on helping people to create their plans in a fast and easy way.
 Our catalog contains 6400+ decor items that you can add to any kind of project.
 We have a team of professional interior designers that are constantly adding new items and improving user experience in our editor.
 We also provide a lot of educational content so that our users know what to change, what the latest trends are and on top of that – study at our Design School to learn the basics of Interior Design and get a certificate.

 I’d say we’re the leading platform for interior design to compete with companies like Houzz that have gathered a large community of people interested in interior design and home improvement.

 What were the reasons behind coming up with this idea and launching this product?

-What are main challenges while working on this product and how are you overcoming them?
+What are the biggest challenges while working on this product and how are you overcoming it?

-How are you funded?
+Tell us more about funding.
+How did you get it?
 Do you seek extra funding?

 Planner 5D raised $1.4M with the latest round in 2015.
 We’ve been profitable since then and focus on sustainable growth.

 Planner 5D is now led by Andrey Ustyugov, who has been working together with the company for a long time and took the position of CEO in 2020.

 Strong startup culture isn’t something that can be created overnight but it can be worked towards with some conscious moves.
 What are your moves towards this?